 Swami Vivekananda

-He felt that India had a spiritual message which was urgently needed by the people of the world.
-He was convinced that a free India was to fulfil her true destiny in the international community.
-He advocated the concept of human unity.
-He pleaded for independence for India in the wider interest of humanity.
+He believed that India carried a vital spiritual message urgently needed by people worldwide.
+Aurobindo was convinced that a liberated India had a profound role to play in fulfilling its true destiny on the international stage.
+He championed the concept of human unity, advocating for India’s independence in the broader interest of humanity.

 Sri Aurobindo was the greatest intellectual of our age and a major force for the life of the spirit.
 India will not forget his services to politics and philosophy and the world will remember with gratitude, his invaluable work in the realm of philosophy and religion.